julianxhokaxhiu/FFNx/docs/mods/preparing_textures_for_ntscj_mode.md

 Make your texture in sRGB in Photoshop, etc., then apply the inverse NTSC-J conversion.
 Later, at display time, NTSC-J mode will apply the forward conversion, thus roundtripping your texture back to what you saw in Photoshop, etc.

 To do the inverse conversion, use [gamutthingy](https://github.com/ChthonVII/gamutthingy), as so:
-`gamutthingy --crtemu front --crtdemod CXA2060BS_JP --crtyuvconst 3digit --crtclamphighenable false --crtclamplowzerolight true --crtblack 0.0015 --crtwhite 1.71 --source-primaries P22_trinitron_mixandmatch --source-whitepoint 9300K8mpcd --dest-primaries srgb_spec --dest-whitepoint D65 --adapt cat16 --spiral-carisma true --map-mode compress --gamut-mapping-algorithm vprc --gamma-out srgb --backwards true --infile your_input_file.png --outfile your_output_file.png`
+`gamutthingy --crtemu front --crtdemod CXA2060BS_JP --crtyuvconst 3digit --crtclamphighenable false --crtclamplowzerolight true --crtblack 0.0018 --crtwhite 1.5 --crt-saturation-knob 1.04 --source-primaries P22_trinitron_mixandmatch --source-whitepoint 9300K8mpcd --dest-primaries srgb_spec --dest-whitepoint D65 --adapt cat16 --spiral-carisma true --map-mode compress --gamut-mapping-algorithm vprc --gamma-out srgb --backwards true --infile your_input_file.png --outfile your_output_file.png`

 ## **If you are very anal:**